Foundations 2 and Career Launch Grading and Assessment Policy

 - It is the clerkship director’s responsibility to return all clerkship summary evaluations and grades to students within 38 days of the end of the clerkship.

 Assessments outside of individual clinical rotations and courses

 - All students are required to take 2 standardized patient (SP) clinical performance exams during Foundations 2/Career Launch: the Mini-CPX and CPX.
 Passage of the CPX is a graduation requirement.

-- Students who have not yet taken the USMLE Step 1 examination are required to take the CBSE (Comprehensive Basic Science Examination) during an ARCH Week.
+- Students who have not yet taken the USMLE Step 1 examination are required to take the CBSE (Comprehensive Basic Science Examination) during an ARCH/PI Week.